-Understanding Next.js Rendering Strategies
+Understanding modern web applications Rendering Strategies

-Next.js provides multiple rendering methods, each with trade-offs that directly affect performance and SEO:
+modern web applications provides multiple rendering methods, each with trade-offs that directly affect performance and SEO:

 - Static Site Generation (SSG): Pre-renders pages at build time, ideal for content that doesn’t change often.